Better Flood Nerd Logo

 • Exceptions: If you are closing on a new home loan, the waiting period is usually waived.

-You cannot buy flood insurance the day a storm is forecasted and expect coverage.
+You cannot buy flood insurance the day a storm is forecast and expect coverage.
 Because of the 30-day NFIP rule, Wisconsinites should secure a policy well before the spring snowmelt or rainy season begins.
 Private insurance offers more flexibility if you need coverage quickly for a real estate closing or an immediate threat.

 What flood zone am I in in Wisconsin?

-Flood zones in Wisconsin are determined by FEMA and the Wisconsin DNR to show exactly how likely your property is to flood.
-The most common labels you’ll see in the Badger State are high-risk (Zone AE or A) and lower-risk (Zone X), but the label alone doesn’t tell the full story.
+Flood zones in Wisconsin are set by FEMA and the Wisconsin DNR to show how likely your property is to flood.
+The most common labels in the Badger State are high-risk (Zone AE or A) and lower-risk (Zone X), but the label alone doesn’t tell the full story.
+In Milwaukee, Madison, and Green Bay, local studies often show risk the older FEMA maps haven’t caught yet.

 Is flood insurance required by law in Wisconsin?

-While Wisconsin state law doesn’t mandate flood insurance for everyone, your lender almost certainly will if you’re in a high-risk “blue zone” on the map.
-However, as Wisconsin experiences more unpredictable spring snowmelts and intense rainfalls, many “Zone X” homeowners are finding that being “not required” is not the same as being “not at risk.”
+Wisconsin state law doesn’t mandate flood insurance for everyone, but your lender almost certainly will if you’re in a high-risk zone on the map.
+As Wisconsin sees more unpredictable spring snowmelts and intense rainfalls, many Zone X homeowners are learning that “not required” is not the same as “not at risk.”

 What is the average cost of a flood claim in Wisconsin?